openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 If users later wish to reinstall the `ControlPlaneMachineSet`, they are free to do so.

+Note: Owner references will be added to the Control Plane Machines to identify to other components that a controller is managing the state of these Machines.
+This allows other systems such as the MachineHealthCheck to identify that if they were to make an action on the Machine, the Control Plane Machine Set Operator will react to that action.

 #### Installing a ControlPlaneMachineSet within an existing cluster

 When adding a ControlPlaneMachineSet to a existing cluster, the end user will need to define the